voldikss/vim-floaterm/README.md

   `'bottomright'`, `'auto'(at the cursor place)`.
 Default: `'center'`

-In addition, there is another option `'random'` which allows to pick a random option from above when (re)opening floaterm.
+In addition, there is another option `'random'` which allows to pick a random position from above when (re)opening a floaterm window.

 #### **`g:floaterm_borderchars`**